hellosamzo/SNT/README.md

 # SNT
-Simple CLI program I'm working on, to understand the networking side of Java and learn some Python.
+Simple networking program in Java which uses JavaFX.

 # TO DO:
-Sort out command line args
+Sort out pyhton arguments for web scrapper.
-Add more functions
+Add more functionality.